 Dead Icons is an achievement of great proportions.
 We’re talking unstoppable originality.
 If you’re searching for new music that will make a serious impression on you, has an ultra hip vibe with musical hooks impossible to ignore and impactful lyrical content, then Firefriend‘s Dead Icons is not one to pass on.
 Give it a listen, it’s sure to impress.

 Firefriend - Fantasma has great songs that all stay in the 3 to 5 minute range.
 They are a guitar forward band and allow the sustained notes to fill the mix. the vocals are soft and punctual with an emotional apathetic appeal that is spiked with attitude.
-The lyrics are melancholic with lines line 'Trying to find another way to live in this world' and 'In the mornings I feel so hollow' and 'There is more to life than just death.'
+The lyrics are melancholic with lines line iTrying to find another way to live in this world i and iIn the mornings I feel so hollow i and iThere is more to life than just death. i

 The tone of the album fits this honest downer outlook with reaching echoes that make distance and create a sense of isolation in a vast space.
 The vocals become fragile and serious with a mellow presentation.
 The sound pours out slowly as though its traveling through a viscus environment and being slowed down.
 The lag of timing is enhanced by the time effects and slap back which distort against the tight rhythm of the drum and bass.
-The bass gets into the reverb action as well in some areas of the album like in '666 Fifth Avenue' where it also has chorus of a 80's tone.
+The bass gets into the reverb action as well in some areas of the album like in i666 Fifth Avenue i where it also has chorus of a 80 is tone.

 The sound quality on this album is very good the mix has warm tones and clear isolation of the various instruments.
 Each musicians performance it strong and the overall effect is highly inspired.